Business Guide to Sales Tax in Wisconsin

 * This is called an economic nexus, a sales tax nexus determined by economic activity, i.e. - the amount of sales you make in a particular state.
 Any kind of economic activity could trigger the nexus, once your total sales reach a certain threshold amount.

-The threshold in Wisconsin is $100,000 in annual sales or 200 separate sales transactions, whichever your business reaches first.
+The threshold in Wisconsin is $100,000 in annual sales.
 To learn more about how this works, check out the Ultimate Guide to US Economic Nexus.

 How to register for sales tax in Wisconsin